1893 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1893 No Mint Mark Indian Head Penny Value

 The 1893 Penny reveals a fascinating color-based value hierarchy unique to bronze coinage.
-Collectors classify these pieces as Red, Red-Brown, or Brown depending on remaining original luster.
+Collectors classify these pieces as Red (RD), Red-Brown (RB), or Brown (BN) depending on remaining original luster.

 A Red specimen in the same grade can fetch three times what a Brown example commands, making surface preservation the primary determinant of worth.

 This color sensitivity explains why storage practices matter enormously.
 Copper reacts to environmental conditions, gradually losing its bright red tone and darkening to brown.
-Serious collectors avoid PVC-containing holders and maintain stable temperatures to slow this inevitable transformation.
+Serious collectors avoid PVC-containing holders and maintain stable temperatures and humidity levels below 50% to slow this inevitable transformation.

 Genuine examples show crisp feather separation in Liberty’s headdress and sharp leaf veining in the reverse oak wreath.
-These fine points remain visible even on moderately worn pieces.
+These fine details remain visible even on moderately worn pieces and are the first things graders examine.

 1893 No Mint Mark Indian Head Penny (RD) Price/Grade Chart